 With prenuptial issues, the very particular circumstances of the couple should be carefully considered.
 It is important that each prospective spouse be represented by his or her own counsel.
 Full disclosure of financial information is generally a key component, as courts are reluctant to enforce an agreement where the facts are hidden.

 McMichen, Cinami & Demps represents clients throughout central Florida in all aspects of family law.
 We have more than 50 years of combined experience protecting the rights of individuals as they contemplate marriage and as they go through divorce.
-We take the time to get to know you, so that we can provide you with individualizedservice.
-Contact us by phone at 407–898–2161 or complete our online contact form.
+We take the time to get to know you, so that we can provide you with individualized service.